- General Equipment

 Duration: 4 hours

-Side Effect: -2 penalty to all Spirit rolls per dose taken.
+Effect: Each dose suppresses 1 Wound or level of Fatigue.
+Side Effect: -2 penalty to all Spirit rolls, per dose taken.

 A drug designed to keep workers compliant and productive, it dulls the perception of pain and tiredness and also increases suggestibility.
 Long term use may result in paranoia, mood swings, and behaviour that is incompatible with the “employee of the month” program.